-In 2011, the Company issued interest-free share purchase loans to its executive officers to exercise all of the stock options that were originally scheduled to vest on or prior to December 31, 2011 and issued 276,250 common shares.
-During the year ended December 31, 2018, nil (2017 - nil) was repaid relating to common shares.
+In 2011, the Company issued interest-free share purchase loans to its executive officers to exercise all of the stock options that were originally scheduled to vest on or prior to December 31, 2011.
+As at December 31, 2019, executive officers and non-independent director, held 203,125 (2018 - 240,625) common shares under the loan and share pledge agreement.
+During the year ended December 31, 2019, nil (2018 - nil) was repaid relating to common shares.
 These shares are pledged as security against the share purchase loans and are held as security by the Company until such time as the individual loans are repaid.